H.C. Wainwright lifts Vertex Pharmaceuticals Incorporated [VRTX] price estimate. Who else is bullish?

 With the latest financial reports released by the company, Vertex Pharmaceuticals Incorporated posted 1.26/share EPS, while the average EPS was predicted by analysts to be reported at 1.07/share.When compared, the two values demonstrate that the company surpassed the estimates by a Surprise Factor of 17.80%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for VRTX.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Vertex Pharmaceuticals Incorporated go to 23.88%.

-469 institutional holders increased their position in Vertex Pharmaceuticals Incorporated [NASDAQ:VRTX] by around 15,880,845 shares.
-Additionally, 367 investors decreased positions by around 14,229,274 shares, while 107 investors held positions by with 216,183,615 shares.
-The mentioned changes placed institutional holdings at 246,293,734 shares, according to the latest SEC report filing.
-VRTX stock had 132 new institutional investments in for a total of 1,244,584 shares, while 84 institutional investors sold positions of 1,643,276 shares during the same period.
+Positions in Vertex Pharmaceuticals Incorporated stocks held by institutional investors increased at the end of April and at the time of the April reporting period, where 470 institutional holders increased their position in Vertex Pharmaceuticals Incorporated [NASDAQ:VRTX] by around 16,156,820 shares.
+Additionally, 365 investors decreased positions by around 13,348,036 shares, while 108 investors held positions by with 217,788,750 shares.
+The mentioned changes placed institutional holdings at 247,293,606 shares, according to the latest SEC report filing.
+VRTX stock had 130 new institutional investments in for a total of 1,197,356 shares, while 84 institutional investors sold positions of 1,643,276 shares during the same period.